sHedC/homeassistant-mastertherm/README.md

-water_requested | Sensor | The requested water temperature based on heating and cooling curves water_temp | Sensor | The actual water temperature for the circuit auto | Sensor | No idea, it can be set on the thermostats but not sure what it does. int.ambient_temp | Sensor | Internal ambient temperature, not really used. int.ambient_requested | Sensor | Internal requested temperature not really used. pad.current_humidity | Sensor | Room Humidity pad.ambient_temp | Sensor | Room Thermostat Ambient Temperature pad.ambient_requested | Sensor | Room Thermostat Requested Temperature
+water_requested | Sensor | The requested water temperature based on heating and cooling curves water_temp | Sensor | The actual water temperature for the circuit auto | Sensor | No idea, it can be set on the thermostats but not sure what it does. ambient_temp | Sensor | Ambient temperature, either from the room if the pad is installed or internal ambient_requested | Sensor | requested temperature, either from the room if the pad is installed or internal pad.current_humidity | Sensor | Room Humidity, if the thermostat is installed

 #### Pool and Solar
 Some entities have been added based on debugging and best guess.